Assumption of risk: Express vs. implied

 Express assumption of risk occurs when the plaintiff explicitly accepts the risk, whether by oral or written agreement.
 For example, a gym requires its members to sign a liability waiver stating that the gym is not legally responsible for any injuries if the member drops heavy weights on themself.
 A signed liability waiver, however, is not a blanket exemption from liability for operators of a dangerous activity.
 The specific risk causing the injury must have been known to, and appreciated by, the plaintiff in order for primary assumption of risk to apply.
 Courts often refuse to enforce a general liability waiver if it fails to inform the signer of the specific risk that caused the injury.
 Additionally, even express assumption of risk cannot absolve a defendant of liability for reckless conduct (only negligent conduct).

+An exculpatory clause is an express assumption of the risk.

 Implied assumption of risk occurs when the plaintiff's conduct demonstrates that the plaintiff knew of the risk and proceeded anyway.
 If the implied assumption of risk is eligible for the primary assumption-of-risk defense, the defendant has no liability.
 If the implied assumption does not qualify for primary assumption of risk, the plaintiff's award may be reduced by the amount of fault the fact-finder determines the plaintiff to have by knowing the risk and proceeding anyway.
 An example of implied assumption of risk is when a spectator goes to a baseball game, the spectator is deemed to accept the risk of being hit by foul balls or home runs.

 The implied assumption of risk defense is commonly asserted in cases of injuries occurring during risky recreational activities, such as skiing, paragliding, and scuba diving, but actually extends to all dangerous activities.
 Thus, for example, it was held that a visitor to the Burning Man festival assumed the risk of getting burned.